MercersKitchen/Advanced-Computer-Science/OPP Processing_JAVA/To Rewrite/Paired Programming OPP Intro/README.md

 Ideas
 - What does "Ball" do?
 - What is the significance of "myBall"?
+- When a line repeats except for the object name, what is happening in the second line that is different?
 - How is the keyword "new" significant?
+- What is the name of the period in some of the class.variable names?

 ---